letheanVPN/documentation/docs/getting-started/build.md

 ## Notes

-- Builds are parallelized based on your CPU cores.
+- Builds are parallelised based on your CPU cores.
 - Conan profiles are auto-detected if missing.
-- All build artifacts are placed in the `build/` directory.
+- All build artefacts are placed in the `build/` directory.